CUBRID/cubrid-testtools/doc/shell_win_guide.md

 So we need to use grep before 3.0-2.

-## How to Install the Pld Versions
+## How to Install the Old Versions
 Take 'grep' as an example.
 *Method 1, Install from Internet*
 1. start cygwin installation file 'setup-x86_64.exe'